nisozakuto/How-does-internet-work/README.md

 IP addresses are the mailing addresses for any electronic device which has internet connection.
 Ther are two different standards for IP adrreses: IPv4 and IPv6.
 IPv4 is an older version and uses only 32 bits, an example to IPv4 address is: 192.168.2.1 IPv6 on the other hand uses 128 bits and it could look like this: 542d:a1ff:3a32:1933:d8bb:9690:1d9d:8cf5

+<h2>What happens when you type github.com in your browser</h2>
+The moment you press enter - 140.82.114.3 -, your browser will get a 301 response which will return you the domain name of the associarted website.
+Then the browser will act like as if you typed github.com.

+The result should be the bones of the website.
+On the top lines of the HTML, Github includes dns-prefetch links.

+>DNS-prefetch is an attempt to resolve domain names before resources get requested.
+This could be a file loaded later or link target a user tries to follow.

+The websites uses this to reduce the latency.
+Later in the HTML, there will be a request to a 3rd party source.
+For that request to be sent, browser needs to know the IP address.
+DNS prefect will help resolving it earlier in load.

+Then comes the CSS file(s).
+The requests are made to those addresses and they return the CSS, the styling they need on the page.

+Next is the assets and the JS files which is important for the look of the website as well as some other functions that the page needs.

 <h3>What happens if you acctualy type an IP address to your browser?</h3>

 <h3>Conversion</h3>